jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 Remove Videos from the Video Uploads Page
 *****************************************

-A list of every file that you uploaded to the edX servers appears in the **Previous Uploads** section of the **Video Uploads** page.
+A list of every file that has been uploaded to the edX servers appears in the **Previous Uploads** section of the **Video Uploads** page.
 You can remove videos from the **Previous Uploads** list without affecting course content that uses the video ID of successfully uploaded videos.